Illness/misadventure on exam day

-Once you have obtained your evidence, completed the form and handed it in to the school, the Principal will submit your appeal to the Board of Studies for processing.
-A panel will review your application and the supporting documentation before deciding to uphold or decline each exam in your appeal.
+Once you have obtained your evidence, completed the form and handed it in to the school, the Principal will submit your application to the Board of Studies, Teaching and Educational Standards NSW for processing.
+A panel will review your application and the supporting documentation before deciding to uphold or decline each component in your application.
 Members of the panel will review your statements, the medical or misadventure evidence, plus the Presiding Officer and Principal’s statements before making a decision.
-Each examination is treated independently which is why it is important to have comprehensive evidence for each affected exam.
+Each examination or component is treated independently which is why it is important to have comprehensive evidence for each affected component.

-In the case of most Board Developed Courses, if your appeal is upheld, you will be awarded the higher of your examination mark and a mark derived from your assessment mark and unaffected components of your examination.
-Your Record of Achievement will indicate if this alternative is used.
-In the case of the optional VET HSC examinations, if your appeal is upheld you will receive your examination mark or a mark derived from an estimate submitted by your school, whichever is higher.
+In the case of most Board Developed Courses, if your application is upheld, you will be awarded the higher of your examination mark and a mark derived from your assessment mark or unaffected components of your examination.
+In the case of the optional VET HSC examinations, if your application is upheld you will receive your examination mark or a mark derived from an estimate submitted by your school, whichever is higher.

-If your appeal is declined, you will be awarded the mark you achieved in the examination.
-If you were absent from an examination and your illness/misadventure appeal is declined, you will not receive any result in that course.
+If your application is declined, you will be awarded the mark you achieved in the examination.
+If you were absent from an examination and your illness/misadventure application is declined, you will not receive any result in that course.
 This could mean that you become ineligible for the award of the Higher School Certificate.

 Illness/misadventure statistics by school

 The links below report HSC Illness/misadventure data for the past four years.

 Note that data has been blacked out for any school with less than six students in its HSC cohort and/or for any school where only one student lodged an illness/misadventure application.
 This is to protect the privacy of students who might otherwise be identified in a small group.

 - 2013 HSC illness/misadventure statistics by school (PDF)

 - 2012 HSC illness/misadventure statistics by school (PDF)